Nigerian Goat Pepper Soup (Recipe)[addthis tool="addthis_inline_share_toolbox_cv7f"]

 - Peel the sweet potatoes and cut into large 1 inch pieces, then add to the soup and cook until tender, about 5 minutes.
 Skim the fat from the soup as you see it.

-- Double check the seasoning for salt, adjust as needed, then cool to room temperature and refrigerate.
+- Double check the seasoning for salt, adjust as needed, then cool to room temperature and refrigerate if not serving right away.

 - When the soup is chilled, all of the fat from the goat will have risen to the top, use a spoon to remove and discard, or you can skim the fat from the soup while it’s cooking if you want to serve it right when it’s done.

 - Garnish each bowl of goat meat stew with a few shreds of basil, then serve.